EutechCybernetic/LDAPSyncTool/README.md

 ```

 ### Simulation Mode

 You can run the tool in simulation mode - meaning it will query the LDAP/active directory server but not actually send the data to iviva.
 It will log it on the console.

-Use the `-s` or `--simulation-mode` command line switch for that:
+Use the `-s` or `--simulation-mode` command line switch for that.

 ```
 .\LDAPSyncTool.exe -c e:\ldap.yaml --simulation-mode
 ```

 ## Command Line Options

 You can run the tool with the `--help` option to see available command line parameters.

 ## Logging

 Currently all log entries are logged to the console (ie, `stdout`).
 You can redirect them to a file as required.

 You can use the `-v` or `--verbose` command to log extra information for debugging purposes.

 ## Building the code

 ### Prerequisites
 You need .NET 6 SDK

 ### Building

 Clone this repository and run `dotnet publish -c Release --self-contained -r win10-x64 -o <directory-to-publish-to>`

 This will create a folder with the `LDAPSyncTool.exe` executable inside it.

-Replace `win10-x65` with any runtime identifier from here: https://docs.microsoft.com/en-us/dotnet/core/rid-catalog
+Replace `win10-x64` with any runtime identifier from here: https://docs.microsoft.com/en-us/dotnet/core/rid-catalog.